 If students are caught using devices or if a mobile device is seen or heard by staff it will be confiscated and handed to the Headteacher.

-The mobile phone will only be returned to the registered parent by the Headteacher in a meeting to discuss with parents their support for the school rules.
+The mobile phone will only be returned to the registered parent when that parent comes to collect the phone at their convenience, but no earlier than the next working day.